 Open to God, Open to All

 Town and two villages

 The main church is in the centre of the old town at the heart of the community, with the Rectory, church hall and office just across the road, plus two village churches, one with church school right next door and one centred on a missional BCP community.

 The Person we are seeking

 The person we are seeking will have...

-- A passion for the gospel and the ability to proclaim it in word and action to people of all ages. - A strong belief in collaborative ministry, able to equip, empower and motivate church members to serve Christ and his church. - Personal qualities that include kindness, compassion and empathy. - An enthusiasm to engage with our growing town and the village communities at social and fundraising events.
+- A passion for the gospel and the ability to proclaim it in word and action to people of all ages. - A strong belief in collaborative ministry, able to equip, empower and motivate us all to serve Christ and his church. - Personal qualities that include kindness, compassion, approachability and empathy. - An enthusiasm to engage with our growing town and the village communities in many and varied ways.
 The person we are seeking will be...

-- Of the Open Catholic tradition, comfortable with both Common Worship and Book of Common Prayer, and prepared to support and continue the diversity of our liturgies and rites across the benefice. - A team player accessible, approachable and energetic as well as a person of prayer, guided by the Holy Spirit. - Keen to support our schools and able to take forward a proposal for a Community Hub in Gillingham where school, church and community come together, putting children, young people and their families at the heart of all ministry and mission. - Equally keen to minister to the elderly and infirm in church, at home, and in hospital.
+- Comfortable with both Common Worship and Book of Common Prayer, and prepared to support and continue the diversity of our liturgies and rites across the benefice. - A team player accessible, approachable and energetic as well as a person of prayer, guided by the Holy Spirit. - Keen to support our schools putting children, young people and their families at the heart of all ministry and mission. - Equally keen to minister to the older members of our community in church, at home, and in hospital and to share that ministry with others.
 Where we are now

 The benefice comprises a town parish, Gillingham, with two rural parishes, Milton on Stour and Silton.
 Gillingham is a friendly town with an ancient centre, which has in recent decades expanded greatly.
-Its fine church а dominant occupies position in the old town centre at the heart of the community, with the Rectory, church hall and office just across the road.
+Its fine church occupies a dominant position in the old town centre at the heart of the community, with the Rectory, church hall and office just across the road.
 The village of Milton on Stour is very close to Gillingham, the church itself and the adjacent school being only half a mile from the northern edge of the town, and the village of Silton is less than two miles away.
 In terms of geography, therefore, the benefice is very compact and as a result there is a real sense of shared identity and the feeling of being one benefice rather than three individual parishes.
 Common Worship is generally used in Gillingham and Milton on Stour, whereas Silton is a gathered church centred on a long BCP tradition, missional and pastoral... and sells very good marmalade!
-The last Rector was here for 14 years before leaving to take up a new post in his beloved Yorkshire in October 2023.
+The last Rector was here for 14 years before leaving to take up a new post in Yorkshire.
 Since then, the parishes have really pulled out the stops and almost nothing that used to happen has ceased.
 Outreach in Gillingham continues very much as before and some of these activities are shown on the next page.
 Our hope for the future